petershin/liferay-learn/docs/courses/latest/en/web-site-manager/site-settings/changing-your-public-sites-settings.md

 The banner notifies users if they have not accepted the site's cookies and explains why they are needed, with an optional *Decline All* button.
 The consent panel helps users see and choose which types of cookies to opt into.

-The Delectable Bonsai site will need a web page with an explanation of the company's privacy policy to properly configure the banner and consent panel.
+The Clarity site will need a web page with an explanation of the company's privacy policy to properly configure the banner and consent panel.
 For now, leave the option unchecked.

 ## Enable the Accessibility Menu

-Enable the accessibility menu for the Delectable Bonsai site so users can tweak site behavior for better access and readability.
+Enable the accessibility menu for the Clarity site so users can tweak site behavior for better access and readability.

 1. Click the Back button at the top of the page to return to the Site Settings menu.